jermbo/SampleAPIs/README.md

 - The data on this site is for educational purposes only and is not owned by SampleAPIs.com
 - Data will be reset back to its original state on a regular basis.
 If you are updating or adding data to the endpoints and want to have them persist as part of the collection, please contribute to the repo by submitting a pull request.
+- By using SampleAPIs.com you agree to the following terms: This service is provided under an "as is" condition.
+It might change or will be discontinued without prior notice.
+The maker of this service can't be held liable in any way for any reason.